gl2668/airbnb_priceR/README.md

 ### Purpose

-[airbnb priceR](https://geraldlee.shinyapps.io/airbnb_priceR/) is a shiny app that was built on R to explore and analyze Airbnb listings and prices in London, UK.
+[airbnb priceR](https://geraldlee.shinyapps.io/airbnb_priceR/) is a shiny app that was built on R for Hosts & Guests to explore and analyze Airbnb listings and prices in London, UK.

-This was built for my Real Estate Applied Analytics class project - IEOR 4575 at Columbia.

 You can use this app to: